kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 \(1\) Any party may be accompanied, represented, or advised by an attorney licensed by a State, the District of Columbia, or a territory of the United States to practice law or appear before the courts of that State or territory, or by another person authorized by the hearing officer to be the party's representative.

-\(2\) An attorney, or other duly authorized representative, who represents a party shall file a notice of appearance in accordance with §16.13.
+\(2\) An attorney, or other duly authorized representative, who represents a party shall file a notice of appearance in accordance with [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.13   Filing of documents.|§16.13]].

 \(b\) *Parties and agency participation.* (1) The parties to the hearing are the complainant(s) and respondent(s) named in the hearing order, and the agency.
 The style of any pleadings filed under this Subpart shall name the respondent as the Appellant, and the Federal Aviation Administration as the Agency.